From X-rays to High-Energy Gamma-rays: A Comprehensive Multi-Wavelength Study of Early Gamma-Ray Burst Afterglows: Discussion and summary

 \item We present a detailed time-resolved spectral analysis of GRBs observed between 2008-2024 jointly detected in X-rays and GeV.
 With the help of a synchrotron self-Compton model, we attempted to explain the observables (fluxes and photon indices).
 Extending the set of data and with a new systematic analysis we confirm the correlations found in X-ray and HE gamma-rays.
 We identify preferred microphysical parameters able to reproduce the observables from this study.
 We have further estimated expected TeV afterglow emission.

 \item From the observations, we identified a flux-flux correlation between X-rays and gamma-rays.
 However, at lower fluxes, an excess in the GeV power can be identified.
-A tighter correlation has been observed between broadband X-rays in 0.3--150\,keV and HE gamma-rays (0.1--10~GeV).
-This is likely due to fact that a broader range in X-rays represents the bolometric synchrotron radiation.
+A correlation with slope close to unity has been observed between X-rays at 20\,keV and HE gamma-rays (1~GeV).

 \item To interpret the observational data, we used a synchrotron self-Compton model and explored the parameter space that influences the afterglow emission.
-Specifically, we varied the index of the electron energy distribution as well as the fractions of energy allocated to the magnetic field and the medium (wind or homogeneous, with different density values) while keeping the prompt emission efficiency ($\eta$) and the energy fraction in the leptons ($\epsilon_e$) fixed.
+Specifically, we varied the index of the electron energy distribution as well as the fraction of energy allocated to the magnetic field and the medium (wind or homogeneous, with different density values) while keeping the prompt emission efficiency ($\eta$) and the energy fraction in the leptons ($\epsilon_e$) fixed.
 We simulated observed spectra of 220 long GRBs (similar number of long GRBs observed in a year by Fermi/GBM), assigning isotropic equivalent energy and redshift according to known distributions of the two parameters mentioned above.
 The afterglow parameters are chosen so that they describe the combined temporal decline of X-ray and GeV fluxes scaled with the isotropic equivalent energy.
-Our study predicts a set of microphysical parameters, $\eta\sim$0.1, p$\sim$2.2, $\epsilon_e\sim0.1$, $\epsilon_B\sim10^{-4}$, and wind-medium with lower density (A$_{*}\sim 0.1$) is preferred.
+Our study predicts a set of microphysical parameters, $\eta\sim$0.1, $p\sim$2.2, $\epsilon_e\sim0.1$, $\epsilon_B\sim10^{-4}$, and wind-medium with lower density (A$_{*}\sim 0.1$) is preferred.

 \item The preferred parameter set reproduces the flux and index correlations covering both the X-ray and HE gamma-rays.
-However, we noticed an outlier through index correlation, GRB160325A observed with a softer X-ray spectra (index less than -2.2).
+However, we noticed an outlier through index correlation, GRB160325A observed with a softer X-ray spectra (index$<$ -2.2).
 A detailed study on this GRB will be discussed in a future publication.

 \item The preferred parameters are used to predict the nature of the TeV afterglow.
 We substantiate the claims from the previously detected GRBs in VHE gamma-rays of the existence of an intrinsic correlation between the keV emission and the intrinsic (EBL unabsorbed) TeV emission.
-This is crucial to determine the detectability of the GRBs in VHE gamma-rays in the era of Cherenkov Telescope Array Observatory (CTAO).
+This is crucial to determine the detectability of the GRBs in VHE gamma-rays in the era of the future generation ground based IACTs.

 \end{itemize}